VU-Programming/OOFP-snake/README.md

 3. If the resulting coordinate is not free, try again.

 This method has the downside that it might take a lot of tries before you find a free spot, especially if the board is almost full.
-Moreover, it requires arbitrary amount of numbers for placing a single apple, which complicates testing.
+Moreover, it requires an arbitrary amount of numbers for placing a single apple, which complicates testing.

-Instead of the above method, we opt for a method which always succeeds at placing an apple, using only a single number.
+Instead of the above method, we opt for a method that always succeeds at placing an apple, using only a single number.
 To see how this works, suppose we have a 5x3 board and the current position of the snake is as follows:
 ```